MixinNetwork/mixin.network/docs/blog/2022/the-intro-of-mixin/README.md

 ### Support diverse chains
 Now supports 41 main chains such as Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Dogecoin, Litecoin, Zcash, Dash, Tezos, Namecoin, NEM, Stellar, Ripple, EOS, Polkadot, Monero, NEAR, Horizen, Avalanche, Arweave, Akash, Algorand, Kusama, Solana, Filecoin, Binance Chain, Cosmos, Handshake, Decred, etc., and more than 100,000 tokens.
 ### Easy Management
-A single account manages multi-chain assets, dramatically simplifies the difficulty of asset management for users, and supports new public chains by default.
+A single account manages multi-chain assets, dramatically simplifies the difficulty of asset management for users, and supports new blockchains by default.
 ### Co-management by multi-Signature
 Support up to 255 people to co-manage multi-signature assets, suitable for teams and families to jointly manage large amounts of assets, also suitable for B2C and C2C platforms to co-manage funds, and the platform cannot misappropriate the funds of users and merchants.
 ### Transaction privacy